rh-01/Hex-Keypad/README.md

 ![alt text](IMG_3048.jpg)

-The project can easily be extended to 8 bit addresses: simply add another 175 and one more indicator LED for the 8 bit address (one of the 244 routers still has an empty slot).
+PS: The project can easily be extended to 8 bit addresses, if you have implemented a 8-bit address version of the computer: simply add another 175 and one more indicator LED for the 8 bit address (one of the 244 routers still has an empty slot).
+In my setup, I was unfortunately running out of space.